ishank838/go-grpc-user-service/README.md

 # go-grpc-user-service

-A users grpc service for users._
+A users grpc service for users.<br>
-It has two methods_
+It has two methods<br>
-GetUser :- Get user details by providing concerned userId._
+GetUser :- Get user details by providing concerned userId.<br>
-GetAllUser :- Get details of All users._
+GetAllUser :- Get details of All users.<br>

 ## Server Setup
 It runs the server on localhost:8081